Ronnie Earle

 Ronald Dale Earle (February 23, 1942 – April 5, 2020) was an American politician and judge who was, from January 1977 to January 2009, the District Attorney for Travis County, Texas.
 He became nationally known for filing charges against House majority leader Tom DeLay in September 2005 for conspiring to violate Texas' election law and/or to launder money.
 In Texas, Earle was known for his criminal justice reform efforts which focused on crime prevention, alternative sentencing, victim advocacy, and the reintegration of former offenders into society.
-In 1983, Earle - an Eagle Scout - prosecuted himself for an election law violation after missing a campaign finance filing deadline by one day; he was fined $212.
+In 1983, Earle – an Eagle Scout – prosecuted himself for an election law violation after missing a campaign finance filing deadline by one day; he was fined $212.
 Earle was a fixture in Travis County politics and served in public office there for more than 30 years, joking that he was asked if he was the "District Eternity".

 Earle spoke extensively on his belief that the law guided public responses to crime but that it was society's collective "ethics infrastructure" that required support to deliver a safer, more just, and more livable community.
 This belief guided him, as he told the Austin Chronicle in 2008, "It really informs everything I've tried to do – well, not everything, but most of the things I've tried to do as district attorney, especially the most progressive and innovative things that we have done in this office.
 And the reason is because the law doesn't teach you how to act. ...
 What I have come to call the 'ethics infrastructure' teaches you how to act.
 And that is in that work of mommas and daddies and aunts and uncles and teachers and preachers and neighbors and cousins and friends – that's where you learn how to act, not from the law."

-Biography

 Early life

-Earle was born in Fort Worth, Texas and raised on a cattle ranch in Birdville, Texas.
+Earle was born in Fort Worth, Texas, and raised on a cattle ranch in Birdville, Texas.
 He achieved the rank of Eagle Scout, earned money working as a lifeguard, played football, and was president of his high school student council.

 Earle moved to Austin when he was 19 to attend the University of Texas and the University of Texas School of Law.
 In 1967, while a law student, he went to work in the office of Texas Governor John Connally.

-After graduating from law school, he was appointed and served as a municipal judge in that city from 1969-72.
+After graduating from law school, he was appointed and served as a municipal judge in that city from 1969 to 1972.
 At the time, he was the youngest judge in Texas.